samiux/samiux.github.io/croissants-classic.md

 ### Hardware

-- Multi-Core Intel / AMD x86 CPU (at least Intel ATOM D2550)
+- Multi-Core Intel / AMD x86 CPU
 - 16GB DDR4 RAM or more (Croissants use at least 4GB RAM)
 - 240GB hard drive or more
 - 3 Network Interface Cards/Ports (Network Based only)
 - 1 Network Interface Card/Port (Host Based only)
 - CPU with AVX2 or better (at least SSSE3)

-__Remark : Intel ATOM D2550 CPU comes with SSSE3 and it can handles up to 300Mbps connection (home usage).__

 ### Software

-- Ubuntu Server 20.04 LTS (64-bit) (End of Life on April 2025)
+- Ubuntu Server 20.04.1 LTS (64-bit) (End of Life on April 2025)

 ## MAIN COMPONENTS

 - Suricata 6.0.1
 - Hyperscan 5.2.1 (Ubuntu 20.04)
-- netdata (Network Based only)
+- netdata

 ## DOCUMENTATION